MySong7NLPer/AI-Conference-Acceptance-Rate/README.md

 1. For **KDD** and **TheWebConf** (formerly known as **WWW**), only the papers from research track are counted.
 2. For **ICDM**, submissions of short paper and those of long paper are in the same session and the decision of the paper type is made according to its quality.

+Our statistics is built on the source code from [AI-Conference-Acceptance-Rate](https://github.com/lixin4ever/Conference-Acceptance-Rate/blob/master/README.md).
+Thanks for their work.